-Instead of biking or motorcycling, they snowmobile on some 2,800 miles of groomed trails.
-Instead of jogging, they cross-country ski or snowshoe along trails or river bottoms.
+Instead of biking or motorcycling, they snowmobile on more than 2,000 miles of groomed trails.
+Instead of jogging, they cross-country ski or snowshoe along wooded trails or river bottoms.
 Instead of boating to their favorite fishing spot, they drive across the frozen lake and set up the icehouse.

 Ice fishing is big throughout North Dakota.
 Devils Lake is a destination for such angling but most bodies of water will turn out game fish.

-All of these activities are great ways to spend a sunny winter afternoon.
+All of these activities are great ways to spend sunny winter afternoons.
 And on the weekends, make your way to Grand Forks for a University of North Dakota hockey game in the evening.
-Or head to Fargo and be sure stop at the Fargo Convention and Visitors Bureau to see a replica of the famous “Fargo” woodchipper.
-Folks there will share a laugh and then let you know where to find the great nightlife and shopping in North Dakota’s largest city.
+Or head to Fargo and be sure stop at the Fargo Convention and Visitors Bureau to see a replica of the famous “Fargo” woodchipper before dining and taking in a concert, play or North Dakota State basketball game.